 That’s fine for perfect summer days, but winter brings with it the triple whammy of lower sun angles, shorter daylight hours, and greater chance of cloud cover.
 So, how do you factor this in when it’s impossible to know what the weather is going to be like?
 You have to use ‘rules of thumb’ together with some good old guesswork!

 In addition, 100% of the power generated at the panel will not get into the battery – there are inefficiencies in the panel, wiring and the charge controller which mean that some power will be lost along the way.
-It’s hard to say how much, but I assume that 85-90% of the power generated by the panel will actually make it into the battery.
+It’s hard to say how much, but I assume that about 90% of the power generated by the panel will actually make it into the battery.

 Battery sizes and types

 The other significant component in a solar system is the battery.
 This takes the electricity from the solar panel and stores it ready for use when needed.
 The best type of battery for a solar installation is a ‘deep cycle’ battery – so-called because they can be ‘cycled’ ie have power drained from them and then recharged day in, day out.
-However, deep cycle batteries are quite expensive.
+However, true deep cycle batteries are quite expensive.

 You might also come across ‘leisure’ batteries.
 Often used in boats, caravans and motorhomes, these are also good for solar installations.
 Although not to be as long-lasting or durable as ‘deep cycle’ batteries, they are more reasonably priced.